Mathematics with large language models as provers and verifiers: Results

-Our system produced a proof or refutation for twenty-two out of the sixty-six conjectures: namely 3, 6, 9, 14, 17, 20, 32, 35, 36, 37, 41, 42, 47, 50, 51, 52, 53, 54, 56, 59, 60, 61, with seventeen proofs and five refutations (35, 50, 51, 53, 59).
-Seven out of the sixty-six conjectures, namely 2, 3, 4, 36, 37, 52, 53, had already been closed by C.~Pomerance prior to the publication of \cite{cohenprimes}, by personal communication to its author (as far as we know, Pomerance's proofs remain unpublished to date).
+Our system produced a proof\footnote{In analytic number theory, a ``proof'' can only be correct, otherwise it is not a proof, but a fallacious argument.
+An ``argument'' may be correct or incorrect, and a correct argument provides a proof.
+Moreover, one does not use ``theorem'' to just indicate the theorem statement: a theorem is the statement followed by its proof.
+Because the subject matter of this paper is the automated generation of proofs rather than analytic number theory, we abuse those rules to keep descriptions more compact: proofs and refutations may be correct or incorrect.} or refutation for twenty out of the sixty-six conjectures: namely 3, 6, 9, 14, 17, 20, 32, 35, 36, 37, 41, 42, 47, 52, 53, 54, 56, 59, 60, 61, with seventeen proofs and three refutations (35, 53, 59).
+Seven out of the sixty-six conjectures, namely 2, 3, 4, 36, 37, 52, 53, had already been closed by C.~Pomerance \cite{pomerance} prior to the publication of \cite{cohenprimes}, by personal communication to its author.
 The five conjectures solved by Pomerance that appear in our list (3, 36, 37, 52, 53) must therefore be removed from the list of ``open conjectures''.
 This leaves our system with 17 (previously open) conjectures for which it obtained a proof.

-In Table\footnote{Missing entries correspond to ongoing tests.} \ref{t:cyclics_itn} we report, for each proof produced by our system: the number of TTVR iterations ($|\mbox{itn}|$), whether the conjecture was open or already closed (\textit{O}/\textit{C}), whether the conjecture was settled by proof or refutation (\textit{P}/\textit{R}), whether the authors of this paper (who are not specialists in analytic number theory) think that the semi-formal natural language proofs are correct or not, and whether the \textsf{lean} certificate is correct and conformant with the premises and conclusions of the corresponding proofs.
+In Table \ref{t:cyclics_itn} we report, for each proof produced\footnote{Missing entries in Table \ref{t:cyclics_itn} correspond to ongoing tests.} by our system: the number of TTVR iterations ($|\mbox{itn}|$), whether the conjecture was open or already closed (\textit{O}/\textit{C}), whether the conjecture was settled by proof or refutation (\textit{P}/\textit{R}), whether the authors of this paper (who are not specialists in analytic number theory\footnote{These proofs ar enow being vetted by experts in the subject matters, who have already invalidated some of the proofs we believed to be correct, and have yet to go through the complete list.}) think that the semi-formal natural language proofs are correct or not, and whether the \textsf{lean} certificate is correct and conformant with the premises and conclusions of the corresponding proofs.

-We note that some of the confirmed conjectures have been ``closed'' only in the asymptotic sense, not in the absolute one.
+We note that some of the confirmed conjectures have been ``closed'' only partially, i.e.~in the asymptotic sense, not in the absolute one.
 For example, the proof of Conjecture 6 shows that there is an $n_0$ such that for every $n>n_0$ the conjecture holds, but we have no idea about this $n_0$, so Conjecture 6 is still open ``for all $n\in\mathbb{N}$''.
 This is also the case for Conj.~32.

 In one of the refuted conjectures, namely Conj.~59, our system has provided a formally correct refutation that would be unsatisfactory to any human mathematician: it addresses one of finitely many exceptions, providing no refutation for the asymptotic part.